ALTERNATE MODE OF ACTION COMBATS RESISTANT WEEDS

 Loyant™ herbicide at 1 pt./A 28 days after application

-Rice plots demonstrate how Loyant™ herbicide will control barnyardgrass — the No. 1 anxiety weed in rice.
+Rice plots demonstrate how Loyant™ herbicide controls barnyardgrass — the No. 1 anxiety weed in rice.

-EXTENSION EXPERT SAYS LOYANT™ WILL BE NEW RESISTANCE TOOL
+EXTENSION EXPERT SAYS LOYANT™ HERBICIDE IS A NEW RESISTANCE TOOL

 “It’s not uncommon to find resistance to ALS herbicides, propanil and quinclorac within the same